Add PDUs

 - Type: Choose between PDU, UPS, ATS, and Environmental Monitor (required).

-- Power Unit Model: Choose the PDU model (required if the PDU is rack-mounted or used to track individual ports on the PDU).
+- Power Unit Model: Select the PDU model.
+This field is required if the PDU is rack-mounted or if you want to track individual PDU ports.

-- Storage Room: If the power unit is not stored in a rack or server room, provide the storage room where the PDU is located.
-Note that selecting a storage room will remove existing rack and server room information.
+- Storage Room: If the power unit is not stored in a rack or server room, specify the storage room where it is located.
+Selecting a storage room removes any existing rack and server room information.

-- Object Category: Select an object category to which this PDU belongs.
-This field is visible if Role-Based Access Control (RBAC) is enabled under Tools > Settings > Global Settings.
+- Object Category: Select the object category for this PDU.
+This field is visible only if Role-Based Access Control (RBAC) is enabled under Tools > Settings > Global Settings.

 note